iareARiES/ChurnPredictANN/README.md

 # **ChurnPredictANN - Customer Churn Prediction using ANN**

+## 📖 Important Note
+For a **better understanding** of the project, please check the **Google Colab file** 📄 uploaded in this repository.
+It contains **detailed explanations and execution steps** to help you grasp the workflow more effectively.

 ## 📌 Overview
 **ChurnPredictANN** is an Artificial Neural Network (ANN) model designed to predict customer churn in a banking dataset.
 It analyzes customer demographics, account details, and transaction history to determine whether a customer is likely to leave the bank.